 You should also monitor your financial records on a regular basis and request free copies of your credit bureau reports annually from the three national credit-reporting agencies:

-Steps to take if you suspect you’re an identity theft victim
+Steps to resolving identity theft

 If you suspect that your identity may have been stolen, please take the following steps: